What is a mechatronic unit?

 The mechatronic unit evaluates the selection of data.
 From the data, it recognises whether the gearbox needs to change from first to second gear, for example.

 - Control unit

 - Valve body

-The control units collect, and analyses data about the current condition of the mechatronic and fluid via speed sensor, temperature sensors, and pressure sensors, from the gathered information the control unit, is able to optimize and equally execute the program for gear changing and at the same time monitors for errors in the electronics and mechanics.
+The control units collect and analyse data about the current condition of the mechatronics and fluid via speed sensors, temperature sensors, and pressure sensors.
+From the gathered information, the control unit is able to optimise and equally execute the program for gear changing and at the same time, monitor for errors in the electronics and mechanics.

 The solenoids are electrohydraulic valves, and they are the executive elements of the control unit in the mechatronic.
-Their main function is to manage the hydraulic valves in the valve body by letting in transmission fluid to flow under specific pressure.
+Their main function is to manage the hydraulic valves in the valve body by allowing the transmission fluid to flow under specific pressure.
 The solenoids can work on a higher frequency, and this can help in faster gear changing.